conortierney/pands-project/README.md

 # Fisher's Iris Dataset history
 The Fisher's Iris dataset is a widely used dataset in data analysis and statistics.
 It contains measurements of the various physical features of 3 types of iris flowers, namely Setosa, Versicolor, and Virginica.
-It consistes of 50 records for r=each of the 3 species.
+It consistes of 50 records for each of the 3 species.
 The dataset was created by Ronald Fisher in 1936 to show how discriminant analysis can tell different types of plants apart.
 It's a well-known dataset for exploratory data analysis, classification, clustering, and visualization purposes [1] [2].

-image of iris flower species [2]
+Image of the Iris flower species [2]

 ![image](https://user-images.githubusercontent.com/123323783/235207350-570be5ba-c0cf-48ab-8533-68786c7bf087.png)

-## Iris dataset file
+## Iris dataset .csv file
+This repository contains a file called IrisDataset.csv that was used in this analysis(link).

+The dataset comprises 150 records, and each species has 50 samples.

+The dataset columns are : Id,SepalLengthCm,SepalWidthCm,PetalLengthCm,PetalWidthCm and Species.